 Natural heritage SAC, SPA, SSSI NNR, LNR (including Wildlife Trust/ RSPB reserves) Ancient woodland, RIGS The Pembrokeshire Marine SAC covers 24.2ha (3.4%) of the LCA.
 There is one SSSI in the LCA which covers 23.1ha (3.3%) of the LCA.
 Ancient woodland amounts to 1.8ha.
 RIGS cover 6.2ha (0.9%) of the LCA.
 Cultural heritage National Park Register of Historic Landscapes The Milford Haven Waterway is a Landscape of Special Historic Interest in Wales which covers 455ha (65%) of the LCA.
 There are six listed buildings in the LCA.
-There are three Scheduled Monuments which cover 8.7ha (1.2%) of the LCA.
-The LCA includes 106 HER records,
+There are three Scheduled Monuments which cover 8.7ha (1.2%) of the LCA.The LCA includes 106 HER records,

-Scheduled Monuments,

-Conservation Areas, Listed

-Buildings and HER data

-which cover a range of archaeological and historical features, including scheduled and undesignated monuments, listed and non-listed historical buildings and locations of finds.
+Sch eduled Monuments, which cover a range of archaeological and historical features, including Con servation Areas, Listed scheduled and undesignated monuments, listed and non-listed historical Buil dings and HER data buildings and locations of finds.
 These features date from prehistory up to recent times.

 Landscape sensitivity to new woodland planting Undulating lowland carved by small-scale stream valleys.
 There are some locally prominent slopes adjacent to Sandyhaven Pill.
 The internationally and nationally designated estuaries, saltmarsh and coastal scrub (SAC/SSSI) occurring at the estuarine and coastal fringes of the predominantly pastoral farmland.
 Areas managed as valued open habitat, including the former tank farm to the west of South Hook LGN terminal.
-Small-scale stream woodlands and copses located amongst the farmland.
-There are some small Key sensitivities areas of restored ancient woodland around Robeston Hall.
+Key sensitivities Small-scale stream woodlands and copses located amongst the farmland.
+There are some small areas of restored ancient woodland around Robeston Hall.
 Important historic features and cultural landscapes, including structures such as tombs and forts which are associated with the Milford Haven Waterway Registered Landscape of Outstanding Historic Interest.
-The views of St Ishmael's (LCA 9: Marloes) across Sandy Haven Pill and views across Milford Haven Waterway.
-The open and exposed character, particularly on the coast.
+The views of St Ishmael's (LCA 9: Marloes) across Sandy Haven Pill and views across Milford Haven Waterway. ist.
 Overview Coastal areas would have high sensitivity to change from woodland creation of any scale which could mask the distinctive views, landforms and non-woodland semi-natural habitats.
 The farmland and the steam valleys would have a lower sensitivity to small or small-medium scale woodland creation, and there are some opportunities for woodland creation (up to medium-scale), to extend and link existing woodland areas within the landscape.
 This could also contribute to a mosaic of habitats for the benefit of biodiversity.
 Woodland creation in specific locations within the LCA (up to and including large-scale woodlands) provide opportunities to screen the large-scale industrial features (both within and adjacent to the LCA) to benefit the visual character of the landscape and the setting of important heritage features which contribute to the Milford Haven Waterway Registered Landscape of Outstanding Historic Interest.
 Landscape sensitivity to all scales of mixed woodland for this LCA is high.
-Landscape Sensitivity Scores Small-scale broadleaved Low woodlands (≤5ha) Small-medium scale broadleaved Low-moderate woodlands (>5- 15ha) Medium-scale broadleaved Moderate woodlands (>15-30ha) Large-scale broadleaved Moderate-high woodlands (>30ha)
+Landscape Sensitivity Scores Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low-moderate Medium-scale broadleaved woodlands (>15-30ha) Moderate Large-scale broadleaved woodlands (>30ha) Moderate-high